WebOrigami/docs/src/content/language/hello.md

 This covers the key unique concepts in Origami.
 The examples shown here are very basic, but you can apply these to create real sites.

 If you'd like to try building a simple site this way, try the [tutorial](tutorial.html).
+If you'd like to try Origami on your own machine, copy the [origami-start](https://github.com/WebOrigami/origami-start) project.